AliBaghizadeh/ArXiv-Paper-Search-and-Analysis-with-LangGraph/README.md

 # ArXiv Paper Search and Analysis with LangGraph

 This project provides an advanced research tool that uses LangGraph workflow and Gemini AI to search ArXiv papers, expand queries, and analyze research papers.
-It was developed as part of the Google 5-Day GenAI Intensive Course.
+It was developed as part of the **[Google 5-Day GenAI Intensive Course](https://rsvp.withgoogle.com/events/google-generative-ai-intensive_2025q1)**.

 ## Features